charlescsr/implogn-visintei-datifing/README.md

 Platform to help with generating code for deployment of Data Science and ML models

-This is a Flask web app used to generate deployable code based around and ML model.
+This is a Flask web app used to generate deployable code based around the ML model and dataset uploaded by the user.

 ## Procedure: